STS-32: Mission summary

 The primary objectives of the mission were to deploy the Syncom IV-F5 military communications satellite (also known as Leasat 5), and to retrieve NASA's Long Duration Exposure Facility (LDEF), whose retrieval had been delayed for 41/2 years by scheduling changes and the Challenger disaster of 1986.
 Syncom IV-F5 (Leasat-5) was deployed on the second flight day, and a third-stage Minuteman solid apogee kick motor propelled it into a geosynchronous orbit.
 Dunbar retrieved the LDEF on the fourth day of the flight using the shuttle's Remote Manipulator System (Canadarm).
 The timeliness of the retrieval was of critical importance, because a high rate of solar flux had increased the density of the LDEF's orbital environment and accelerated its rate of orbital decay.
 Specialists who carefully monitored the stability of the craft's orbit had anticipated that if the LDEF was not retrieved in time, it would pass too low for the shuttle to safely reach, and could be destroyed during re-entry in February 1990.
 Thus, the mission's exact liftoff time was determined about 12 hours before launch, using the latest tracking data on LDEF.
 It was flown on a 352 km orbit inclined 28.45° to the equator.

 The crew performed a 41/2-hour photographic survey of the free-flying structure, which held 57 science, technology and applications experiments.
-The 12-sided cylinder, about the size of a small satellite bus, was then berthed in the orbiter's payload bay for return to Earth.
+The 12-sided cylinder, about the size of a small bus, was then berthed in the orbiter's payload bay for return to Earth.

 NASA had planned to acquire data on the crew members' exposure to long periods of zero gravity, and its effects on the crew's performance while landing the orbiter after an extended mission.
 STS-32 set a new shuttle duration record of nearly eleven days.
 An orbiter kit was developed to allow the shuttle to operate for up to 16 days in Earth orbit, and would later make its debut on Columbia's STS-50 mission in 1992.

 The retrieval of LDEF was filmed with an IMAX camera, and appeared in the IMAX film Destiny in Space in 1994.
 Earth observation footage from the camera also appeared in the 1990 film Blue Planet.

 Columbia landed safely on January 20, 1990, at 1:35:37 a.m.
 PST on Runway 22 of Edwards Air Force Base, California.
 The orbiter had a landing weight of 103571 kg.
 The roll-out distance was 3271 m, and the roll-out time was 62 seconds.
 The orbiter returned to KSC on January 26, 1990.